 the instructions in SI 01130.425C.1 to determine the effect of burial exclusions.

 An assignment of the proceeds of an insurance policy is always revocable.
 Thus, the

 entire cash surrender value of the insurance policy is resource.
 Follow the instructions

-is placed in a trust in conjunction with a revocable assignment of proceeds, see B.
+placed in a trust in conjunction with a revocable assignment of proceeds, see B. below.